glenngr/webdev-krsand-angular-intro-app/README.md

 # WebdevkrsandAngularIntro
 Example app used in WebDev Krsand meetup about Angular April 19 2017

+Download the repo or clone it and run `npm install`

 ## Branch information
 This repo contains 3 branches.